povertyhacked/safe-contracts/README.md

 Security and Liability
 ----------------------
 All contracts are WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Please note that deployments in different networks will result in different contract addresses.

 License
 -------